Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

 where

 and

 Again we remark that this variance takes the form of the semi-parametric efficiency bound of \cite{hahn1998} amongst all estimators that use the strata indicators as covariates.
 We propose a two-stage adaptive randomization procedure which asymptotically achieves the minimal variance $V(T)$ across all $T \in \mathcal{T}_L$.
-In the first stage, we use first-wave data $\{(Y_j,A_j,X_j)\}_{j=1}^m$ (indexed by $j$) to estimate some ``optimal" tree $\hat{T}$ which is designed to minimize $V(T)$.
-In the second stage, we perform a randomized experiment using stratified randomization with $A^{(n)}(\hat{T})$ to obtain second-wave data $\{(Y_i,A_i,X_i)\}_{i=1}^n$ (indexed by $i$).
-Finally, to analyze the results of the experiment, we consider both the ``unpooled" estimator $\hat{\theta}(\hat{T})$ defined above, which uses only the second-wave data to estimate the ATE, as well as a ``pooling" estimation strategy, which use both waves of data to construct an ATE estimator (see Section \ref{sec:extensions}).
+For the rest of the paper, we denote the sample size of the first wave by $m$ and the sample size of the second wave by $n$.
+We index first-wave observations by $j = 1, \ldots, m$ and second-wave observations by $i = 1, \ldots, n$.
+In the first stage, we use first-wave data $\{(Y_j,A_j,X_j)\}_{j=1}^m$ to estimate some ``optimal" tree $\hat{T}_m$ which is designed to minimize $V(T)$.
+In the second stage, we perform a randomized experiment using stratified randomization with $(A_i(\hat{T}_m))_{i=1}^n$ to obtain second-wave data $\{(Y_i,A_i,X_i)\}_{i=1}^n$.
+Finally, to analyze the results of the experiment, we consider both the ``unpooled" estimator $\hat{\theta}(\hat{T}_m)$ defined above, which uses only the second-wave data to estimate the ATE, as well as a ``pooling" estimation strategy, which use both waves of data to construct an ATE estimator (see Section \ref{sec:extensions}).

-\begin{remark} It is common practice in the analysis of RCTs to estimate $\theta$ by running OLS on a linear regression with strata fixed effects:

-If the assignment targets $\pi(k)$ are not equal across strata, as in this paper, then $\hat{\beta}$ is not a consistent estimator of $\theta$.
-However, it can be shown that $\hat{\beta}$ is consistent when the assignment targets are equal across strata.
-Moreover, in the special case where assignment is conducted using a randomization procedure with ``strong balance", such as SBR, this estimator has the same limiting distribution as $\hat{\theta}$ \citep[see][for details]{bugni2017}.
-It can be shown that our results continue to hold with this alternative estimator, as long as the assignment proportions $\pi(k)$ are restricted to be equal, and SBR is used as the randomization procedure. \end{remark}